A&E in Scotland facing 'patient safety crisis' as performance hits new worst on record

 Accident and Emergency (A&E) departments in Scotland are facing a “patient safety crisis”, the Royal College of Emergency Medicine (RCEM) has warned, after waiting times performance hit a new worst level on record.

-Over 30 Scots died or were harmed last week as a result of delays, the college said based on previous analysis.
+Over 30 Scots died or were harmed last week as a result of delays, the college estimated.

+It comes as the number of people in hospital with Covid reached a record high for the seventh time in nine days, at 2,383.

 Just 66 per cent of people visiting A&E in the week to March 20 were admitted, transferred or discharged within the Scottish Government target of four hours, according to figures from Public Health Scotland.